DSharpPlus/DSharpPlus/README.md

 The second argument is a type of [`DiscordInteractionResponseBuilder`](https://dsharpplus.github.io/api/DSharpPlus.Entities.DiscordInteractionResponseBuilder.html).
 It functions similarly to the DiscordMessageBuilder, except you cannot send files, and you can have multiple embeds.

+If you want to send a file, you'll have to edit the response.

 A simple response would be like:
 ```cs
 [SlashCommand("test", "A slash command made to test the DSharpPlusSlashCommands library!")]